biosemantics/charaparser/README.md

 and configure your Eclipse project to be a Maven and AspectJ Project.

-Sources are built for Java compiler compliance level 1.7.
+Sources are built for Java SDK compiler compliance level 1.7.

 Software Dependencies
 ----------